UniPipe/openpipe/docs/1.0/language.md

 ### Data Tagging

-One of the challenges of using modular pipeline components is to aggregate/relate data produced by different actions.
-Openpipe addresses this with the data tagging feature.
-When an information is tagged, all the next actions will received that tag information with every input item they receive.
+One of the challenges of using independent modular pipeline components with an input/output pattern is the ability to correlate/aggregate outputs from different actions in the pipeline.
+Openpipe addresses this need with the support for data tagging.
+Items flowing through a pipeline can be tagged, a tag is a piece of information that will be transmitted/available to every next step in the pipeline.

 Let's image for example that we want to produce the count of 'a' letters from a list of files:
 ```yaml